natowi/meshroom_external_plugins/InstantMeshes.md

 -t, --threads <count>     Number of threads used for parallel computations

--d, --deterministic       Prefer (slower) deterministic algorithms

 -c, --crease <degrees>    Dihedral angle threshold for creases

--D, --dominant            Generate a tri/quad dominant mesh instead of a pure tri/quad mesh

--i, --intrinsic           Intrinsic mode (extrinsic is the default)

--b, --boundaries          Align to boundaries (only applies when the mesh is not closed)

 -r, --rosy <number>       Specifies the orientation symmetry type (2, 4, or 6)